brienna/world-around-you/README.md

 ## How to use

-Install the dependencies (NodeJs, Express, Express-Handlebars), then run the application:
+Install the dependencies (NodeJS, Express, Express-Handlebars), then run the web app from the root directory:

     npm init